Communicating Uncertainty: Fulfilling the Duty to Inform

 Data collected in October 2005.
 [Source: W. Bruine de Bruin, B. Fischhoff, L. Brilliant, and D. Caruso, “Expert Judgments of Pandemic Influenza,” Global Public Health 1, no. 2 (2006): 178–193]

-The public health experts generally saw a probability around 10%, with a minority seeing a higher one.
+The public health experts generally saw a probability of around 10%, with a minority seeing a higher one.
 The technology experts, as smart a lay audience as one could imagine, saw higher probabilities.
 Possibly, they had heard both groups of public health experts and had sided with the more worried one.
 More likely, though, they had seen the experts’ great concern and then assumed a high probability.
 However, with an anticipated case-fatality rate of 15% (provided in response to another question), a 10% chance of efficient transmission is plenty of reason for concern.

 Knowing that probability is essential to orderly decisionmaking.
 However, it is nowhere to be found in the voluminous coverage of H5N1.
 Knowing that probability is also essential to evaluating public health officials’ performance.
 If they seemed to be implying a 70% chance of a pandemic, then they may seem to have been alarmist, given that none occurred.
 That feeling would have been reinforced if they seemed equally alarmed during the H1N1 mobilization, unless they said clearly that they perceived a low-probability event with very high consequences should it came to pass.